InhyeLee-Data/DataStructures/week_02/README.md

   $(elem).find('image').remove().html();
 ```

-(3) To get our street Address, we only need the string that appears before the first comma.
+(3) To get our street address, we only need the string that appears before the first comma.

 ```javascript
   let str = $(elem).html();  // This is our entire venue info string